 MCAT (Medical College Admissions Test)

 The MCAT is required for application to McMaster.
+It must be written within five years of the application deadline in the year you are applying.
 The score from the Verbal Reasoning section of the MCAT will be used in both formulae (offer of interview and advancement to collation).
 A minimum score of 6 on the Verbal Reasoning component is required.
 The scores on other sections of the MCAT will not be considered in the selection process.
+The Verbal Reasoning score will continue to be accepted for five years from the date it was written, as long as it is the most recent MCAT written.

 Notice regarding publications: